B2B Negotiation Techniques to Close More Sales

 Moderate

-Progressive movement toward agreement
+Progressive advancement toward agreement

 Active Listening and Rapport